Wednesday, 15 December, 2010

 Love:

-If two people meet and hate each other, they will end up being the loves of each other's lives.
-They will be hot and steamy, will break up and make up numerous times.
 Few couples can stay happy for long.
 (Even Roy and Hayley have had some whopping crises that nearly split them up!)
 Something or someone will endeavour to break them up, sometimes permanently, sometimes not.
 Star crossed couples usually end up back together in the end because the viewers demand it if both actors remain on the show or can return to the show.
-Drunken one night stands can often lead to love and marraige.
-(Steve and Becky!)

-If a third party connives and tries to break up the loving couple, there may be some doubts but the loving couple will see the conniver, who is sometimes a psycho) off or may temporarily break up but the conniver will be caught out eventually and be put out.
-(Ashley and Claire broke up and Casey moved in on Ashley but was exposed as a nutter) Some people are perennial losers in love.
-They will never find "The One" and if they do, they won't keep them.
-Fred Elliott died on his wedding day.
-Curly Watts (revealed in the Knight's Tale dvd) is divorced from Emma.
+If a third party connives and tries to break up the loving couple, there may be some doubts but the loving couple will see the conniver (who is sometimes a psycho) off or may temporarily break up but the conniver will be caught out eventually and be put out.
+(Ashley and Claire broke up and Casey moved in on Ashley but was exposed as a nutter)

 Murderers (or other major crime):

-If there's a murder *mystery* (or other major crime/assault etc where the viewer does not know who the perpetrator is), the person arrested is not the one that did it.
-They have been arrested because they either have a very good motive or have been overheard saying "I'll kill/get you for this!"
-If the guilty party is the one arrested, it is usually self defence or a moment of madness/passion and they get off lightly.
-There will be a dramatic trial where the real killer will be revealed.
+If the guilty party is the one arrested, it is usually self defense or a moment of madness/passion and they get off lightly.
+There will be a dramatic trial.
+Sometimes this is where the real killer will be revealed but sometimes there is a wrongful conviction.
 Most of the time, the guilty party is a minor cast member or a new cast member.
 This is the "Expendable crew member" corollary.
 (Toyah's rapist was a minor, incidental character, not the main suspect, Peter Barlow)

 If the guilty party is a major cast member, then it's one that we already know is leaving the show.
 If the arrested but not guilty person goes to prison, they are unjustly convicted and it won't be long before they are free.
 It comes down to this: The murderer will never get away with their crime, regardless of whether they are a major or minor character.
 They will either go to jail or will be killed in some dramatic fashion.
 But it comes down to this...